hdl4fpga/hdl4fpga/README.md

 FPGA kits and one to Lattice Semiconductor's FPGA kit.
 The application is ready to be synthesized by theirs rescpective tools.
 The project's location for each kit can be found on the table below.
-The steps to generate the programs along with the computer's network configuration to download the data is described in the section *PC steps*.
+The steps to generate the programs along with the computer's network configuration to download the data is described in the section *PC configuration*.

 The data downloaded by **scope** is stored in the file master.dat.Then, master.dat is check by **check** to verified its consistency.
 A new data dump, named dump.dat, is downloaded and comparared against master.dat. if the files are equal